chrislatimer/minidevjam/lab1.md

 ![Image](images/orders-proxy-trace-tab-3.png)

 If you see your API calls displayed in the left panel and see a response code of 200 next to each call, congratulations, you've successfully created your first API proxy in Apigee Edge!
+You've also successfully completed lab 1!

 # Up Next